-Luke Scott is a Scottish Baritone in his first year of Masters at the Guildhall School of Music and Drama, London, under the tutelage of Gary Coward.
+Luke Scott is a Scottish Baritone studying for his Masters at the Guildhall School of Music and Drama, London, under the tutelage of Gary Coward.
 He has recently graduated from the Royal Northern College of Music where he studied under Thomas Schulze.

-On the concert platform, Luke has sang as a soloist for the London Symphony Orchestra’s Community Choir.
+On the concert platform, Luke has sang as a soloist for the London Symphony Orchestra’s Community Choir and for Pushkin House’s Rachmaninoff concert series.
 He has also been a soloist in Rameau’s In Convertendo, and covered the role of Christus in Bach’s St. John’s Passion.
 He performed as a soloist as part of the RNCM Songster’s Day of Song concert series.

 Luke is proud to be a Leverhulme Arts Scholar for the Leverhulme Trust who support his studies at the Guildhall School of Music and Drama.